 - Open an existing workbook containing data suitable for this exercise or create a quick exercise file as shown below

-- Create a formula in cell D5 or an appropriate cell in your own workbook to perform a calculation
+- Create a formula in cell D5 or in an appropriate cell in your own workbook to perform a calculation, I have just used the AutoSum function:

 - Now we will use the AutoFill handle to copy this formula down to the rows beneath